 1319 W. Pinhook Rd.

 As information sources have increased, along with it has come more chances to look behind the curtain.
-For example, the mutual fund industry in America is enormous; most Americans have or currently do use these products for accumulating funds for retirement and many other uses.
+For example, the mutual fund industry in America is enormous; most Americans currently use these products for accumulating funds for retirement and many other uses.

 Mutual funds collect assets ranging from stocks, bonds, real estate (REITs), and other asset classes.
-To make the funds operate, fees and expenses must be charged or assessed.
-When a mutual fund has purchased a fund’s prospectus (disclosure), its goals are included in the sales process.
+Fees and expenses must be charged or assessed to make the funds operate.
+When a mutual fund has purchased its prospectus (disclosure), its goals are included in the sales process.
 In the prospectus is full disclosure of fees and expenses; however, many who buy mutual funds rarely understand all of them.

-Most mutual fund owners easily understand the cost to acquire the fund (loads) and the cost to run the fund (expense ratio).
+Most mutual fund owners easily understand the cost of acquiring the fund (loads) and running the fund (expense ratio).
 However, what is rarely understood is how the fund buys and sells the assets in the fund.
 These are known as the “invisible” fees.

 Why is this important?
-It is important for two reasons when an asset is sold, a potentially taxable event may occur.
+It is important for two reasons when an asset is sold; a potentially taxable event may occur.
 The second reason is this: every time an asset is bought or sold, a sales expense is incurred.
-This expense is before the calculation of the expense ratio and is in addition to the expense ratio.
+This expense is before the expense ratio calculation and is in addition to the expense ratio.

 While it is difficult to know what this expense is, common sense would dictate that a lower turnover ratio would translate to lower acquisition and selling expenses.
 This expense is known as the “invisible” expense, few know about it, and almost no one knows what the actual expense of it is in any specific mutual fund.